 While we fight the direct effects of COVID-19, we must recognize how the lack of diversity, equity and inclusiveness in policy making has increased our vulnerability to the health and economic miseries of the pandemic.
 The Oregon Health Authority is reporting that our Latinx communities are being disproportionately impacted by COVID-19.
 Without immediate attention and commitment of resources this will continue to impede our efforts to recover and move forward as a nation.
-Even as creative as our sector has become in moving programs online, we are hearing from frontline organizations that they need more support in direct ongoing funding for these problems and immediate fiscal assistance to nonprofits providing our safety net.
-We also know that funding must be made available for UI ineligible immigrant workers through initiatives like the Oregon Workers Relief Fund.
+We know that funding must be made available for UI ineligible immigrant workers through initiatives like the Oregon Workers Relief Fund.
 Just as important is much stronger assistance to state, county and municipal budgets that provide both infrastructure and critical funding for this work across the country.
 As tax revenues evaporate and without significantly greater support, unavoidable cuts in state and local budgets will offset much of the federal relief effort for people and communities in need.

 A Call to Action: Philanthropy’s Commitment During COVID-19 – Council on Foundations

 Funders across America are signing a pledge of action given the critical need to act with urgency in the COVID-19 crisis.
 They are pledging to loosen or eliminate current grant restrictions, make new grants as unrestricted as possible, and reduce grant reporting requirements among other actions so that nonprofit leaders have the maximum flexibility to respond to the crisis.